TickTeam/guide-tt/ticktick_web_app/how_to_move_a_task_in_another_list.md

 **Option 1**
 <br />

-1.Select a task.
+1.Sign in TickTick on web to select a task.

-2.Click its list at the bottom of the right panel.
+2.Click the name of its list at the bottom of the right panel.

 3.Select a list to fulfill the movement.